 My favorite local musicians:

 - Kermit Ruffins and the Barbecue Swingers: Trumpeter and vocalist, Kermit IS New Orleans.
 He is a modern hipster with an old soul that emanates the warmth that is associated with New Orleans.
 He blows a serious trumpet on Armstrong favorites.
 He has been featured in the HBO series “Treme”.

 - Jon Cleary: This Englishman has called New Orleans home since he was 17.
 He has toured the country with the likes of Taj Mahal and Bonnie Raitt.
-Jon has the ability to write huge melodic funk anthems that have become classics in the city.
+Jon writes funky anthems that have become favorites in the city.
 At the same time, I have seen him play a classical piece, which brought tears to my eyes.
 He is an amazing talent.

 - Irvin Mayfield: Irvin has become the cultural ambassador for his city and for jazz music.
 Only 32 years old he has a list of accomplishments, a Grammy winner, bandleader, composer, arranger and recording artist.
 He created the New Orleans Jazz Orchestra NOJO, a performing arts institution dedicated to the preservation of Jazz.

 WWII Museum: This unique and important Museum is an incomparable experience for all generations and not to be missed.
 For history buffs, plan to be there the entire day.
 The Museum offers an amazing collection of artifacts.
 The most touching part of it for me was the collection of interviews with people who served in the war as well as those who were left behind.
 Not to be missed is the movie “Beyond All Boundaries” produced and narrated by Tom Hanks.